 When planning, remember that second homes do not afford the $250,000 per taxpayer gain exclusion available for principal residences.
 Taxpayers with substantial unrealized property gains and a flexible sale timeline have a couple of options.
 They might consider a like-kind exchange or converting the property to a principal residence to avoid a large liability.
 The like-kind exchange eliminates gain recognition if the taxpayer purchases real estate for equal or greater value immediately after the sale of the second home.
-To qualify, the homeowner would need to convert the property from a second home to one held for investment.
+To qualify, the homeowner would need to convert the second property from a second home to an “investment property.”
 This change would necessitate minimal personal use and a pattern of investment activity leading up to an eventual sale.
 Principal residence conversion entails occupying the property as the primary abode for 2 years before selling to exclude realized gains.

 Second homes can also be a useful tool for wealth management and estate planning.
 Like other capital assets, inheritor(s) of the home receive a “step-up” adjustment to cost basis upon the original owner’s death.
 This effectively eliminates any appreciation gains from ownership and allows for a tax-free sale by the heirs.
 President Biden’s tax plan proposes eliminating this step-up benefit, but Congress has not offered legislation to codify this change.

-Learn more about our Real Estate services.
+Learn more about our Real Estate services to get started.

 DO YOU HAVE QUESTIONS OR WANT TO TALK?